admin-shell-io/id/aas/3/0/README.md

  [https://admin-shell.io/aas/3/0/Extension/value](https://admin-shell.io/aas/3/0/Extension/value) The attibute value of the Extension class as defined in IDTA-01001-3-0.

 ## Extension/valueType
  Type of the value of the extension.

  [https://admin-shell.io/aas/3/0/Extension/valueType](https://admin-shell.io/aas/3/0/Extension/valueType) The attribute valueType of the Extension class as defined in IDTA-01001-3-0.

-## Extension/refersTo
+## Extension/refersTos
  Reference to an element the extension refers to.

- [https://admin-shell.io/aas/3/0/Extension/refersTo](https://admin-shell.io/aas/3/0/Extension/refersTo) The attribute refersTo Extension class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/Extension/refersTos](https://admin-shell.io/aas/3/0/Extension/refersTos) The attribute refersTo Extension class as defined in IDTA-01001-3-0.

-## EventElement
-An event element.

- [http://admin-shell.io/aas/3/0/EventElement](http://admin-shell.io/aas/3/0/EventElement) The EventElement class as defined in IDTA-01001-3-0.

 ## EventElement
  Defines the necessary information for sending or receiving events.